-In may 2018, the Company has received the dividend from UCB related to financial year 2018 (€ 82.373k) and paid its own dividend related to financial year 2018 (€ 24.927k).
+In May 2020, the Company has received the dividend from UCB related to financial year 2019 (\in 84,415k) and paid its own dividend related to financial year 2019 (\in 27,598k).

 Each year, when submitting the annual result appropriation for approval by the general meeting, the Board of Directors takes several elements into consideration.
 Key considerations impacting the amount of the dividend are the primacy of the long term, the dependency of the dividend of UCB, compliance with contractual debt reimbursements, compliance with bank covenants, and the desire of shareholders to benefit from a recurring remuneration.
-The Board of Directors proposes, for the financial year 2019, to distribute a gross dividend of $\leqslant 0.62$ per share, thus an increase of 11% compared to the previous year.
-For this purpose, a total amount of $\leqslant 27.598$ k has been recorded as a liability in the annual accounts as at 31 December 2019.
+This year, the amount of bank debts having once again sharply decreased, the Board of Directors decided, for the 2020 financial year, to propose the distribution of a gross dividend of \notin 0.68 per share, i.e. an increase of 9.7% compared to the previous year.
+To this end, a total amount of \notin 30,269k has been recognized as a debt in the annual accounts as of December 31, 2020.

-If the general meeting of the 22^{th} April 2020 approves the 2019 annual accounts and the proposed results appropriation, the dividend will be paid as from 8^{th} of May 2020 onwards at the offices, seats and branches of BNP Paribas Fortis, in exchange of coupon n° 15.
+If the general meeting of the 30th April 2021 approves the 2020 annual accounts and the proposed results appropriation, the dividend will be paid as from 6th of May 2021 onwards at the offices, seats and branches of BNP Paribas Fortis, in exchange of coupon n° 16.

-Coupon n°15 Dates
+Coupon n°16 Dates

-Ex-coupon 6 May 2020
+Ex-coupon 4 May 2021

-Record 7 May 2020
+Record 5 May 2021

-Payment 8 May 2020
+Payment 6 May 2021